wpxqw/mwqt/docs/README.md

 Currently, Contact Form 7 and Gravity Forms are supported.
 Other form plugins may be supported in future.

 - **Do you have any known issue to tell?**
 Currently, fees added on cart page or shipping cost calculated on cart page will not be visible on quote inquiry edit screen in backend.
 The Quote Total (referred as Order Total ) on edit screen will include both fees and shipping cost of cart page.
-Cart fees and shipping cost will be made visible on edit screen in future (more likely in next version).